 Today’s highways and interstates allow us to get from one place to another quickly and efficiently.
 Long ago, though, highways themselves were a destination.
 Back when automobiles were just starting to become popular, the open road called to adventure seekers who drove miles and miles just for the sheer pleasure of taking a drive and seeing the sights.

 One of the most famous highways of all time was route 66.
 Inspired by the old trails used by the first explorers, route 66 was born on November 11, 1926, in Springfield, Missouri, as one of the original U.S. highways.

 Although it would not become completely paved until 1938, the Chicago-to-Los Angeles highway quickly became one of the most famous roads in America.
 Its original route ran 2,448 miles from Chicago, Illinois, through the states of Missouri, Kansas, Oklahoma, Texas, New Mexico and Arizona, before ending in Los Angeles, California.

-Over the years, it became known by several nicknames, including the Great Diagonal Way, the Main Street of America, the Will Rogers Highway and the Most Famous Road in the World.
-Its most famous and iconic nickname, though, came from author John Steinbeck, who called Route 66 the “Mother Road” in his classic novel The Grapes of Wrath.
+Over the years, it became known by several nicknames, including the Great diagonal Way, the Main Street of America, the Will Rogers highway and the Most Famous Road in the World.
+Its most famous and nickname, though, came from author John Steinbeck, who called route 66 the “Mother Road” in his classic novel The Grapes of Wrath.

 Unfortunately, route 66 eventually fell into decline.
 Motorists increasingly wanted faster, more efficient routes.
 Military considerations and the growing trucking industry led to the development of the interstate highway System.

 As interstate highways were built, they bypassed older highways like route 66. route 66 was officially removed from the U.S. highway System on June 27, 1985, when it was decided that the highway had been fully replaced by interstate highways and was no longer relevant.